How Long After a Car Accident Can You Sue in Pittsburgh?

 Why Does the Statute of Limitations Exist?

 The statute of limitations is designed to ensure fairness and efficiency in the legal system.
-It encourages individuals to pursue their lawsuits promptly while evidence is still fresh and memories of the incident are clear.
+It encourages individuals to pursue their lawsuits promptly while the evidence is still fresh and the memories of the incident are clear.

 By understanding the statute of limitations, you’re one step closer to successfully navigating your potential car accident lawsuit.